Monday, April 28, 2025

 CONCORD, Massachusetts

-April 19, 2025, will mark the semiquincentennial of Battle of the Old North Bridge.
-The American Revolution began on that date back in 1775, when about 400 Patriot minutemen routed 100 British Redcoats.
+April 19, 2025, marked the semiquincentennial of Battle of the Old North Bridge, the dawn of the American Revolution, where about 400 Patriot minutemen routed 100 British Redcoats in 1775.

-To mark the occasion in 1837, Ralph Waldo Emerson wrote the Concord Hymn, where the frontier skirmish was immortalized as "The Shot Heart Round the World."
+Ralph Waldo Emerson marked the occasion in 1837 by writing the Concord Hymn, which canonized the colonial uprising as "The Shot Heart Round the World."
 Emerson could see the old bridge from his "manse" along the Concord River.

-The Concord Hymn became a template for the Conquered Banner, written by Confederate chaplain Father Abram Joseph Ryan to remember those who served under the Stars and Bars.
+The Concord Hymn became a template for the Conquered Banner, written in 1865 by Confederate chaplain Father Abram Joseph Ryan to honor those who served under the Stars and Bars.
+(In a Boston accent, Concord rhymes with Conquered.)
 The Conquered Banner is quoted on Confederate monuments in Greenville, Anderson, and Abbeville—towns which were landmarks for Stoneman's Raid during the pursuit of Confederate president Jefferson Davis.

-Emerson's line about the shot heard round the world has also been applied to the bombardment of Fort Sumter at the start of the Civil War.
+Emerson's line about the shot heard round the world has also been applied to the bombardment of Fort Sumter, triggering the Civil War.
 The Georgia soldier who claimed to have loaded that shot wound up as a captive of Stoneman's Raid: "You Are the Man Who Caused All This Trouble?"

 Remember When N.C.
 Voted to Save the Union?
 As we deal with a polarizing presidency and a fractured society, here's a refreshing history lesson about true patriotism and the rule of law.

-Hunting Jefferson Davis to the Ends of the Earth: The pursuit of Jefferson Davis intersected several Revolutionary War sites, including Cowpens, S.C.
+Hunting Jefferson Davis to the Ends of the Earth: The pursuit of the Confederate president intersected several Revolutionary War sites, including Cowpens, S.C.

 Reasons for the War?
-How Quickly They Forget: Confederate leaders left no doubt that slavery was the reason for secession.
+How Quickly They Forget: Confederate leaders left no doubt that slavery was the reason for secession, while side-stepping the Jeffersonian ideal that "all men are created equal."

 Tear it Down?
 Or Can We Reconcile With It?
 A case study from Anderson, S.C., reveals how we might deal with Confederate monuments.